welingtonms/xb/README.md

 # xb

 Welcome to the XB component library.
-This is just a playground for practicing web components development.
+This is a playground for practicing web components development.

 ## How to develop